timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

         locale: en_US
   ```

-!!! note when using `type: timeago`
+!!! note

-  When using `type: timeago` then [timeago.js](https://github.com/hustcc/timeago.js) is added to your website, which supports [these locales](https://github.com/hustcc/timeago.js/tree/master/src/lang).
+    When using `type: timeago`, [timeago.js](https://github.com/hustcc/timeago.js) is added to your website, which supports [these locales](https://github.com/hustcc/timeago.js/tree/master/src/lang).
 If you specify a locale not supported by timeago.js, the fallback is English (`en`).
 It might happen that your specific locale is supported by babel (used by date formats) but not by timeago.
 In that case open an issue with this plugin.

 ## `fallback_to_build_date`